rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 #### Key Concept-

-*Closure*: In JavaScript, a closure is a function that has access to its *`own scope`*, the outer function’s scope, and the global scope.
+*Closure*:-- In JavaScript, a closure is a function that has access to its *`own scope`*, the outer function’s scope, and the global scope.
 Here, `printNumTwo` is a closure that captures the `i` from its scope where `i` is 1.
 Even after the loop ends and `i` becomes 3, `printNumTwo()` still returns 1 because it “Remembers” the value of `i` at the time it was created.
 If `printNumTwo` was defined outside of the `for` loop, after the loop has completed, it would just be a function that returns the current value of `i`, which would be 3 after the loop.
 But in that case, `printNumTwo` would not be a closure anymore.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------